loloof64/chess_vectors_flutter/README.md

 ## CREDITS

-This project is using the SVG definitions of Chess pieces from a [Wikimedia Commmons page](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces)
+This project is using the SVG definitions of Chess pieces from a [Wikimedia Commons page](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces)